Go-Go Performers Coach Next Generation in D.C. Classrooms

-Students asked Ju Ju about how he got started playing go-go, what playing was like when he was younger, why go-go developed in DC, how go-go has been marketed, whether bands formed at schools or in neighborhoods, and how he feels about the new go-go bands playing today.
+Students asked Ju Ju about how he got started playing go-go, what playing was like when he was younger, why go-go developed in DC, how go-go has been marketed, whether bands formed at schools or in neighborhoods and how he feels about the new go-go bands playing today.
 One student asked about whether the bands really know all the people they call out in the crowds.
 “We used to have ‘roll call.’
 You used to have to sign your name in this book when you came to the go-go and whoever had the most signatures didn’t have to pay.”
 Ju Ju then asked the students what they think could help go-go stay strong in DC.

 The class ended with Ju Ju and the students playing go-go beats, singing, and dancing in their seats.
-Here are pictures and video from the visit.

 September 10: Teebone at Wilson High School

 Timothy “Teebone” David talked about the history of go-go and his own experiences growing up in Washington, DC.
 He heard the music in everything around him from windshield wipers to the falling rain.
 He got a set of drums when he was very young.
 His mother told him that if he did not practice every day, she would take them away.
 So he threw himself into learning to play, starting with “Mary Had a Little Lamb.”
 He played the congas for the students, modeling the original Latin beats and showing how they were adapted for go-go and now for the bounce beat.
 A high school student had the honor of joining him for back-up on the drums.